Binary Search Algorithm Code Template

 };

-This code can solve LeetCode problem #704 "Binary Search," but let's delve into the details.
+This code can solve LeetCode Problem 704, "Binary Search", but let's delve deeper into its details.

 Why is the condition in the while loop <=